mousepawmedia/standards/source/qtm.rst

 Priority refers to how soon this task needs to be accomplished.
 A task can be a low priority temporarily, and yet still have a high Gravity.

+- **p5: Immediate.** Reserved for escalating a task above all other priorities; "drop everything and do this!"
+- **p4: Important.** The usual top priority, and whatever is currently being worked on.
+- **p3: Normal.**  Tasks that should be completed in the current development cycle, after current ``p4`` and ``p5`` tasks.
+- **p2: Soonish.** Tasks that don't necessarily need to be completed in the current development cycle.
+- **p1: Eventual.** Tasks which are not slated to be completed in this current development cycle.
 - **p0: Wishlist.** Tasks that don't necessarily need to be completed.
-- **p1: Eventual.** Lowest priority tasks.
-- **p2: Soonish.** Tasks that don't necessarily need to be completed in the current development cycle.
-- **p3: Normal.**  Tasks that should be completed in the current development cycle, after current ``p4`` and ``p5`` tasks.
-- **p4: Important.** The usual top priority, and whatever is currently being worked on.
-- **p5: Immediate.** Reserved for escalating a task above all other priorities; "drop everything and do this!"
+- **pT: Triage.** Tasks which are not yet prioritized.

 .. _qtm_gravity:

 Gravity (Importance)
 -----------------------------------
 A task's Gravity is its importance to ensuring the project is stable, easy-to-use, and accomplishes all of its intended goals.
+It plays an important role in planning.
+This is the only measure over which a client should have *direct* control.

 This measure is especially useful when performing a "featurectomy" (removing features from a project to expidite it's completion.)

-- **g0: Wishlist.** Proposed and unconfirmed tasks.
-- **g1: Trivial.** "Would be nice" tasks; these take backseat to the completion of all other tasks.
-First to be cut.
-- **g2: Minor.** "Polishing" tasks, bells and whistles.
-Ideally should be completed, but can be cut if necessary.
-- **g3: Major.** Non-essential, but really should be completed if possible.
-- **g4: Significant.** Must be completed, only cut if desperate.
 - **g5: Critical.** Project can't exist without.
 Must be completed, period.
+  Should *never* include aesthetic and convenience functionality.
+- **g4: Significant.** Must be completed, only cut if desperate.
+Includes only functional requirements which directly improve on g5 features.
+  (No bells-and-whistles.)
+- **g3: Major.** Non-essential, but should be completed if time permits.
+  "Polishing" tasks, and the most important bells-and-whistles.
+- **g2: Minor.** Not slated for current release, but may be g4 or g5 for next release.
+- **g1: Trivial.** "Would be nice" tasks; these take backseat to the completion of all other tasks.
+Should contain only tasks that could reasonably belong in the project at *some point*; this is the pool for selecting g3 tasks for future releases.
+- **g0: Wishlist.** All other tasks which have been properly discussed, but no higher Gravity rating could be determined.
-- **gΣ: Sum of all subtasks.** Use this for umbrella tasks that don't have a gravity of their own.
+- **gΣ: Sum of all subtasks.** Use this for umbrella tasks that don't have a Gravity of their own.
+The Gravity will be the sum of the Gravity scores of its subtasks.
+- **gT: Triage.** Proposed and unconfirmed tasks.

 .. _qtm_friction: